AshladBP/MulpyVersus/README.md

-# MulpyVersus - Wrapper for MultiVersus API
+# MulpyVersus - Python Wrapper for MultiVersus API

 	This library will help you to use the MultiVersus API with Python easily.
 	It is still under development, please report any issue you encounter.